Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 For step-by-step walkthrough on how to utilize analyst workbench for Copilot analysis, see this video - https://www.youtube.com/watch?v=QNyZxOiL6cs

+Note:  these samples are provided with no express warranty or guarantee.
+The sample Copilot usage data is fabricated and generated with Excel RAND function.

 ## Step I - Viva Insights Analyst Workbench Custom Person Query

 1. Navigate to Viva Insights Analyst Workbench at https://analysis.insights.viva.office.com/analyst/analysis